Bring A Friend to Our Nov 12 BIPOC Artist Gathering!

 E Bond.
 Letterpress Experiment.

-Visual Artists of Richmond (VAR) brings together more than 123 visual artist members living in or working in Richmond, California.
-Our fiscal sponsor is Intersection for The Arts, a 501(c)(3) nonprofit organization.
+Visual Artists of Richmond (VAR) brings together more than 132 visual artist members living in or working in Richmond, California.
+Our fiscal sponsor is Independent Arts and Media, a 501(c)(3) nonprofit organization.
 We welcome, fabricators, muralists, animators, illustrators, photographers, filmmakers, ceramicists, sculptors, printmakers, painters and designers.

 In our group there is cultural and ethnic diversity, various age groups, high and low socioeconomic levels and emergent as well as established working artists.